DTU-MLOPS-12/dtu_mlops_project/reports/README.md

 We used config files for training our models to ensure reproducibility.
 These config files were adapted from the ones provided by Ross Wightman, the creator of the TIMM library (found here: https://gist.github.com/rwightman/f6705cb65c03daeebca8aa129b1b94ad).
 As an example, a config file can be provided to our training script as follows:
 `python3 src/dtu_mlops_project/train.py --config configs/mobilenetv4_conv_small_fine_tuning.yaml`

+This command will start the training process using the specified configuration file ensuring parameters are applied.

 ### Question 13

 > **Reproducibility of experiments are important.
 Related to the last question, how did you secure that no information**